namphuon/ViFi/TUTORIAL.md

 ### ViFi Structure

 In this section, we outline the key components of ViFi.
 First, ViFi requires a reference directory in order to function.
 We point to the location of this directory using the $REFERENCE_REPO environmental variable.
 Within this directory, the viral families of interest are separated out by directory.
-For example, the default directory contains the following folders:
+For example, if one lists the folders in the $REFERENCE_REPO, the result would be:

 ```
+>ls $REFERENCE_REPO
 hpv
 hbv
 ```